-People born in Puerto Rico are U.S. citizens as reported in 2017 by the New York Times.
-Legal residency is anyone who has lived in PR for at least 5 years.
-You must have permanent residency for 5 consecutive years, one month before applying for Medicare coverage in PR.
+People born in Puerto Rico are U.S. citizens, as reported in 2017 by the New York Times.
+Legal residency is anyone who has lived in PR for at least five years.
+You must have permanent residency for five consecutive years, one month before applying for Medicare coverage in PR.

 Types of Medicare Coverage in Puerto Rico

-Although the coverage options in PR are different, there are still options to choose from.
-The service area you live in will determine what Medicare plan options are available.
+Although the coverage options in PR are different, there are still options.
+The service area you live in will determine what plan options are available.
 Medicare coverage comes in many forms.

-For instance, Original Medicare consists of Part A and Part B. Part A provides you with hospital/in-patient coverage; Medicare Part B is your medical insurance.
+For instance, Medicare consists of Part A and Part B. Part A provides you with hospital/in-patient coverage.
+Part B is your medical insurance.
 Part B is for doctor services, testing, and other out-patient related services.

-Original or Traditional Medicare is the United States’ federally funded health care insurance program for individuals age 65 and above; or for those qualifying by disability or condition.
+Medicare is the United States’ federally funded health care insurance program for individuals age 65 and above; or those qualifying by disability or condition.

-Medicare Supplement Insurance is an insurance option working with your Medicare Parts A and B. Supplement insurance often referred to as Medigap, helps cover costs of some out-of-pocket expenses like co-payments, coinsurance, and deductibles.
+Supplement Insurance is an insurance option working with your Parts A and B. Medigap helps cover costs of some out-of-pocket costs like co-payments, coinsurance, and deductibles.

 It’s important to remember that not all Medicare options are available in your service area in Puerto Rico.
-You should contact a Medicare agent to help determine what coverage options are best for you.
+You should contact an agent to help determine what coverage options are best for you.

 Medicare Part B

-Enrolling in Medicare Part B for residents of Puerto Rico is not automatic.
-Residents who want this coverage must enroll themselves.
-Many U.S. seniors are automatically enrolled in Original Medicare when they turn 65.
-Automatic enrollment includes Medicare Part A and for some, Medicare Part B.
+Many U.S. seniors are automatically enrolled in Medicare when they turn 65.
+Automatic enrollment includes Part A and for some, Part B.

-If you’re 65+ living in the continental U.S., and currently receive retirement benefits from the SSA or the Railroad Retirement Board (RRB) enrollment in Original Medicare is automatic.
+If you’re 65+ living in the continental U.S. and currently get retirement benefits from the SSA or the Railroad Retirement Board (RRB), enrollment in Medicare is automatic.

 For those collecting benefits from the SSA or RRB because of disability will be enrolled after the 24th-month benefits have been received.

-When you’re Medicare eligible in Puerto Rico, you may be enrolled in Medicare Part A (hospital insurance) automatically.
-On the other hand, enrollment in Medicare Part B (medical insurance) is not; joining a Part B plan isn’t required, but it’s recommended to enroll when you first become eligible.
+When you’re Medicare eligible in Puerto Rico, you may be enrolled in Part A automatically.
+On the other hand, enrollment in Part B is not; joining a Part B plan isn’t required, but it’s recommended to enroll when you first become eligible.